 If a finding is to be referred to the Office of Investigations (OI), the inspection report should not lead a reader to conclude or infer that an OI investigation is possible.
 For findings referred to OI, the report should contain only relevant factual information collected during the inspection.
 The referral to OI is made by correspondence separate from the inspection report and includes any additional information needed to support the referral.
 One available option is to document only the pertinent facts of the event and open an unresolved item or inspection follow-up item to track the issue until resolved.
 Any reports containing material that may be related to an ongoing investigation should be reviewed by OI before being issued.

 Conclusions.
 The Conclusions are statements describing the quality of licensee performance in the area inspected.
 The report will discuss whether the licensee succeeded or failed, whether performance was adequate (or some other descriptor), and whether violations were identified.
 Every statement in a Conclusion section should have a basis (proof that it is correct) written in the observations and findings.
 The conclusion should also discuss how the inspection activity relates to a regulatory finding or licensee commitment.
-This is necessary to support the final determination by the staff the CIP has been completed and that all regulatory requirements and commitments have been met.
+This is necessary to support the final determination by the staff that the CIP has been completed and that all regulatory requirements and commitments have been met.

 4.9 Exit Meeting(s) Summary.
 The final section of each inspection report briefly summarizes the exit meeting(s), which is also described in the first paragraph of the cover letter and identifies the most senior licensee manager who attended the meeting(s), and includes the following information: